Attitude Era: Bret vs. Shawn, Montreal Screwjob, and logo rework

-During the pay-per-view broadcast, a video package aired immediately before the Hart vs. Michaels match, debuting the “Attitude” promo that included the first instance of the WWF "scratch" logo.
-During the match, after Michaels placed Hart in the Sharpshooter, Hart's signature finishing maneuver, McMahon – who was at ringside, a rarity at the time, as he was primarily working as an on-screen commentator – quickly ordered referee Earl Hebner to call for the bell and award Michaels the WWF Championship by submission, despite Hart not submitting.
+During the pay-per-view broadcast at Survivor Series (1997), a video package aired immediately before the Hart vs. Michaels match, debuting the "Attitude" promo that included the first instance of the WWF "scratch" logo.
+This "edgy" design was noticeably different from the existing cartoony yellow and blue themed WWF logo.
+During the match, Michaels placed Hart in the Sharpshooter, Hart's signature finishing maneuver.
+McMahon – who was at ringside, a rarity at the time, as he was primarily working as an on-screen commentator – quickly ordered referee Earl Hebner to call for the bell and award Michaels the WWF Championship by submission, despite Hart not submitting.
 Hart, realizing that he had been the victim of a so-called "screwjob", spit on McMahon, destroyed television equipment, and traced the letters "WCW" in the air with his finger while fans in the arena threw garbage into the ring area and expressed their support for Hart.
 The incident would go on to be dubbed the Montreal Screwjob.
-Both the promo and the screwjob are considered by most as the official beginning of the Attitude Era.

 One week later, on Raw, McMahon gave an interview with Jim Ross in which McMahon explained his actions and infamously claimed that "Bret Hart screwed Bret Hart."
 The WWF successfully went on to parlay fan resentment towards McMahon – whose position as owner of the WWF was rarely acknowledged on-screen prior to the Montreal Screwjob – into creating the "Mr. McMahon" character, a villainous, overbearing boss.
 McMahon's new heel character would become a major part of the WWF's transition to reality-based storylines, particularly his rivalry with Stone Cold Steve Austin.

+The Montreal Screwjob is considered by some as the beginning of the Attitude Era.
+The scratch logo was gradually rolled out (first appearing on-air on the December 15, 1997 episode of Raw) and had fully replaced the older block WWF logo (such as in the WWF published magazines) by May 1998.